 Dropping your child off at college is one of the biggest milestones of your child’s life and a parent’s day of reckoning – having to let your child go.
 It’s a day filled with great anticipation, emotion, mixed feelings, and, of course, stress.
 And it’s your job to make sure it goes smoothly.

 The key to making move-in day successful lies in being prepared and remaining flexible.
-By now you should have purchased all your essential items (Target has an excellent printable shopping list and Bed Bath & Beyond offers online shopping lists specific for most colleges,) and had “The Talk” about roommates, friends, campus safety, health, drinking, and, yes, S-E-X.
+By now you should have purchased all your essential items (most colleges post a list on their website) and had “The Talk” about roommates, friends, campus safety, health, drinking, and, yes, S-E-X.

 We’ve packed and moved two kids into college 5,000 miles from home and learned the hard way what works and what doesn’t.
 We survived those big days and now look back at them fondly (lots of smiling photos for proof).
 So will you.

 1. Have your child contact their roommate and introduce him/herself via e-mail or Facebook.
 Oftentimes this is when they will decide who will bring a refrigerator or TV.
 As the parent, I’m sure you’ll be looking over their shoulder to Facebook stalk their roommate’s photos.
 Try not to make comments or pass judgements, like “Gee, he’s a real winner” or “Wow, I guess she likes to party.”

 2. Arrive at least one day ahead of move-in day, if possible, to give yourself time to pickup your purchases at major stores (if you’ve arranged for them to be held for pickup), last minute purchases (there always are) and explore your child’s new surroundings if they allow you to be seen with them.